terna/ejmmp/model0/model0.md

 $t$ - cycle `cycle`

-###

 ### agent structure

-The structure of a generic agent: it can represent and employer, a worker, an unemployed person.
+The structure of a generic agent: it can represent an employer, a worker, an unemployed person.

 When an agent is created, the **initialization process** defines: